Tuesday Mostly clear. Winds E/NE 20 to 30 km/h decreasing to 15 to 20 km/h in the late evening.

 Wednesday Mostly sunny.
 Medium (40%) chance of showers near the east coast, most likely in the morning and afternoon.
 Near zero chance of rain elsewhere.
 Light winds becoming E/SE 15 to 20 km/h early in the morning then tending E/NE 20 to 30 km/h in the morning.

 Thursday Mostly sunny.
 Slight (30%) chance of a shower near the east coast, near zero chance elsewhere.
 Winds E 15 to 20 km/h becoming light before dawn then becoming E/NE 15 to 25 km/h in the morning.

-Tuesday Mostly sunny.
-Slight (30%) chance of a shower north of Weipa, near zero chance elsewhere.
-Light winds becoming E/SE 15 to 25 km/h during the morning.
+Friday Mostly sunny.
+Slight (20%) chance of a shower north of Weipa, near zero chance elsewhere.
+The chance of a thunderstorm in the afternoon and evening.
+Light winds becoming NE/SE 15 to 25 km/h during the morning.

 - observations list type

 Top End residents are unlikely to be relieved of the oppressive hot and humid build up conditions until Christmas, because the rain-bringing La Niña weather pattern is unlikely to eventuate in coming months, the Bureau of Meteorology has warned.

 An international tourist has died and a woman has been injured after being hit by lightning while camping at Mt Warning, on the NSW north coast, police say.